-Localize a website with HTMLRewriter · Cloudflare Workers docs
+Localize a website with HTMLRewriter

 In this tutorial, you built and published an i18n tool using

 HTMLRewriter.
-If you’d like to see the full source code for this application, visit the repo on GitHub.
+To review the full source code for this application, refer to the repository on GitHub.